Léo Errera: Life and work

-Following his return to Brussels, he founded the Laboratoire d'Anatomie et de Physiologie Végétales.
+Following his return to Brussels in 1885 he was appointed lecturer on plant anatomy and physiology, and particularly dealt with the cryptogams, he founded the Laboratoire d'Anatomie et de Physiologie Végétales.
 This laboratory eventually featured facilities for microscopy and chemistry, a greenhouse, a photography studio, a sterilization chamber, a thermostatic chamber and a darkroom for spectroscopy and polarimetry.
+He later succeeded Jean-Edouard Bommer (1829–1895) as head of botany.

+Errera took a keen interest in plant defences against insect herbivores.
 He is credited with discovering the presence of glycogen in plants and fungi (amylopectin) through the use of sophisticated histochemical techniques.
 He later employed these techniques to detect alkaloids in plants.

+Errera examined the case of the "Eucharistic miracle" of Brussels in 1370 when a consecrated Host bled after being struck by desecrating Jews.
+Errera explained that this was most likely because of red spots due to bacteria.

 In 1886, he published an important observation linking cell division in plants to the behavior of soap bubbles, which came to be known as Errera's Rule: “the cell plate, at the time of its formation, adopts the geometry that a soap film would take under the same conditions."

+Errera was interested in the Antarctic expedition of Adrien de Gerlache (1866-1934) and financed a part of it.
+He also examined the botanical findings of the expedition and contributed to the reports.

 In 1887 he became a corresponding member of the Academie Royale des Sciences de Belgique, and in 1898 was elected a full member.
 He died in 1905 at the age of 46 from a cerebral embolism.
+He left 25,000 Francs to the botanical institute which however was transferred to the Royal Academy of sciences.

 Selected works

+Errera was a humanist and was disturbed by news of pogroms against Jews in Russia.
 In 1893 he published "Les Juifs russes : extermination ou émancipation?" (with a prefatory letter by Theodor Mommsen), a book that was later translated and published in English as "The Russian Jews; extermination or emancipation?"
 Among his principal scientific works are the following: